 About Justin Burns

-- BA (Hons) Graphic Arts & Design
+- BA (Hons) Graphic Design

 - BA (Hons) Fine Art

-- MA Art & Design
+- MA Graphic Design

-The connection between practice, theory and teaching & learning strategic development is fundamental to Justin’s research.
-Justin’s recent work has explored the identity of urban and rural environments through language and graphic communication.
+The connection between practice, theory and teaching & learning strategic development is fundamental to his research.
+His recent work has explored the identity of urban and rural environments through language and graphic communication.
 Magnetic Fields is a research project exploring the vision of Ebenezer Howard, whose book 'Garden Cities of To-morrow', outlined social and urban reform proposals.
 The document, published in 1902, offered a utopian manifesto where towns would be free of slums and poverty, with residents having an opportunity to enjoy rural and urban benefits through the designed Garden Cities.
 The work visually translates the design of communities, interpreting the diagrammatic graphic language of the plans outlined by Howard.
 This work formed a solo exhibition at South Square Gallery, Bradford.